g-r-a-n-t/phrase/docs/registry.md

 ## Public Methods

 - `createProfile(content)`
+- `updateProfile(content)`
 - `createPhrase(content, beneficiary)`
 - `createSentiment(content, token, value)`
 - `expressSentiment(phrase, sentiment)`

-## Hashing Entities
+## Hashing

 Each of the structs discussed above, with exception to `Profile`, has a hashing function.
-In each one, we compute the `sha256` of the concatenation of each element's `sha256` in the struct.
-This produces a `bytes32` value which is then used to reference the entity.
+In each one, we join the elements together with a dash and compute the `sha256` of the concatenation.